jamf/Setup-Manager/ConfigurationProfile.md

 #### `icon`

-(String, optional, localized)
+(String, optional, localized, dark mode)

-The icon source string used for the display of the label.
-Different types of actions will have different default icons, which is used when no `icon` key is present.
+The [icon source](#icon-sources) used for the display of the label.
+Different types of actions will have different default icons, which are used when no `icon` key is present.
+The icons will be scaled to fit 64x64 pixels (or 128x128 @2x).

 There are several different types of actions, and these are defined by additional keys.
 These keys will be on the same level as the keys above.